What are Non-Current Assets?

 For instance, current assets are inventory, accounts receivable or other liquid assets, whereas non-current assets are property, land, machinery or equipment, etc. Usually, the tenure of holding non-current assets is more than a year.
-Companies or organisations hold these assets and the cost of such assets is spread all over the length of time.
+Companies or organizations hold these assets and the cost of such assets is spread all over the length of time.

-Even intangible assets such as reputation, branding, goodwill are all considered under the ambit of non-current assets examples.
+The intangible assets such as reputation, branding, goodwill are all considered under the ambit of non-current assets examples.
 Since all of these cannot be transformed into cash easily and are likely to remain stagnant for a period of time, they are termed so.

 What are the Different Types of Non-Current Assets?

-As we dig deeper into the concept of non-current assets, we have to understand how these assets work for an organisation.
+As we dig deeper into the concept of non-current assets, we have to understand how these assets work for an organization.
 Considering the fact that they are spread over a timeframe, the full value of such assets cannot be assessed based on a single financial year.

 Instead, one has to have a clear understanding of non-current assets and be able to place them in the balance sheet of a company to acknowledge the value they are adding to that specific financial year.
 However, to do so, you have to be aware of the different types of non-current assets as well.

-The classification is as follows:
+The Classification is as Follows

 Therefore, the non-current assets list shows that they can be both tangible and intangible in nature.
 Hence, it is your understanding that will help you in drafting the balance sheet rightfully.

-How is the Balance Sheet Categorised?
+How is the Balance Sheet Categorized?